dutinfo-projets4/documentation/source/index.html.md

 `PUT /element`

 ### Query Parameters
+@TODO: Set root group

 Parameter  | Description
 ---------- | -----------
-id         | ID of the element modified parent_grp | Parent group id, can be -1 for root one content    | Encrypted content of the element
+id         | ID of the element modified parent_grp | Parent group id, optional if you don't want to modify it content    | Encrypted content of the element

 ## Deleting an element